jonahcragun/setup_doc/README.md

      make`

 ## Installation (MacOS)
-1. Download the file "setup_doc"
+1. Download the file "setup_doc" from github repostitory
-2. Create folder "~/bin" if it does not already exist `mkdir ~/bin`
+2. Create folder "~/bin" if it does not already exist

+    `mkdir ~/bin`
 3. Navigate to the downloads folder

     `cd ~/Downloads`
 4. Move file to folder "~/bin"

     `mv setup_doc ~/bin/`
-5. Create file "~/.zshrc" if it does not already exist `touch ~/.zshrc`
+5. Create file "~/.zshrc" if it does not already exist

+    `touch ~/.zshrc`
 6. Add setup_doc path to "~/.zshrc"

     `export PATH="$HOME/bin:$PATH"`
 7. Save the added command

     `source ~/.zshtc`